zuka011/Trajax/documents/model.typ

 ) <tracking-error-figure>

 #definition(title: [Progress Cost @Liniger2015])[
   Since the costs given by @contouring-lag-cost-equations alone do not encourage progress along the reference trajectory, an additional *progress cost* #progress-cost needs to be added.
-This cost is defined as:
+For a time step $t$, this cost is defined as:

   $
     #progress-cost = - #progress-weight dot #path-parameter-change #delta-t
   $ <progress-cost-equation>

-  where $#progress-weight > 0$ is a weighting factor.
+  where $#progress-weight > 0$ is a weighting factor, and #path-parameter-change is the velocity of the path parameter #path-parameter at time step $t$ (see @path-parameter-dynamics-equation).
 ]

 The progress cost given by @progress-cost-equation pushes #path-parameter to move forward along the reference trajectory as fast as possible, pulling the robot along with it.
 Simultaneously, the contouring and lag costs given by @contouring-lag-cost-equations also pull the #path-parameter back, preventing it from moving too far ahead of the robot.
 If the weights #contouring-weight, #lag-weight and #progress-weight are chosen appropriately, the robot will try to follow the reference trajectory closely and maximize progress.